A Surreal Landscape

 Give And Take

 Gail Chumbley is the author of the two-part memoir, “River of January,” and “River of January:Figure Eight.”
-Chumbley has penned two stage plays, “Clay” about Statesman Henry Clay, and “Wolf By The Ears,” an exploration of slavery and racism.
+Chumbley has penned three stage plays, “Clay” about Statesman Henry Clay, “Wolf By The Ears,” an exploration of slavery and racism, and “Peer Review,” on Presidential character.

 The only thing new in the world is the history you don’t know.
 Harry Truman